 Fudgy One Bowl Brownies (Better Than Box Mix)

-These Fudgy one bowl brownies have that soft, ultra-fudgy boxed brownie texture with chewy edges, shiny tops, and rich chocolate flavor—but made completely from scratch with simple pantry ingredients.
+These Fudgy one bowl brownies have that soft, ultra-fudgy boxed brownie mix texture with chewy edges, shiny tops, moist crumbs, and rich chocolate flavor—but made completely from scratch with simple pantry ingredients.
+Better than box mix brownies!

 Why These Work